Paschke duality and assembly maps: Comparison with classical constructions

-We consider the category $\bD^{u}_{\tau}(X) $ consisting of pairs $((H',\rho',\mu'),u)$ of an object $(H',\rho',\mu')$ in $\bD_{\tau}(X)$ and an isometry $u$ as above.
-A morphism $A: ((H',\rho',\mu'),u)\to ((H'',\rho'',\mu''),u')$ is a morphism $A: (H',\rho',\mu')\to (H'',\rho'',\mu'')$ in $\bD_{\tau}(X)$.
-We define $\bC^{u}_{\tau}(X) $ and $\bQ^{u}_{\tau}(X)$ similarly.
+We consider the category $\bD^{u}(X) $ consisting of pairs $((H',\rho',\mu'),{u'})$ of an object $(H',\rho',\mu')$ in $\bD(X)$ and an isometry $u$ as above.
+A morphism $A \colon ((H',\rho',\mu'),{u'})\to ((H'',\rho'',\mu''),{u''})$ is a morphism $A \colon (H',\rho',\mu')\to (H'',\rho'',\mu'')$ in $\bD(X)$.
+We define $\bC^{u}(X) $ and $\bQ^{u}(X)$ similarly.
 Then we have a diagram of maps of exact sequences of $C^{*}$-categories

-where in the lower sequence we consider the algebras as categories with a single objects.
-The upper vertical functors just forget the embedding $u$.
-It follows from the existence of the isometries $u$ as explained above that they are (relative) unitary equivalences.
-The definition of the lower vertical functors on objects is clear.
-The functor $\bD^{u}_{\tau}(X)\to D^{G}(X)$ sends a morphism $A: ((H',\rho',\mu'),u)\to ((H'',\rho'',\mu''),u')$ to $u'Au^{*}$.
+where in the lower sequence we consider the $C^{*}$-algebras as $C^{*}$-categories with a single object.
+The upper vertical functors just forget the embedding ${u'}$ {and are} unitary equivalences.
+The definition of the lower vertical functors on the objects is clear.
+The functor $\bD^{u}(X)\to D^{G}(X)$ sends a morphism $A \colon ((H',\rho',\mu'),{u'})\to ((H'',\rho'',\mu''),{u''})$ to ${u''Au^{\prime,*}}$.
 The other functors are defined similarly.
-Since $\Kcat$ sends (relative) equivalences to equivalences, we get the diagram
+Since $\Kcat$ sends unitary equivalences to equivalences, we get the following {morphism}

-of fibre sequences.
-Let left vertical map is the map $\gamma$ in the square \eqref{feqwfewfefqewfefqewfqe}.
+of fibre sequences. {The} {right} vertical map is the map $\gamma$ in the square \eqref{feqwfewfefqewfefqewfqe}.
 The map $\alpha$ is an equivalence by \cite[Thm.\ 6.1]{indexclass}, but this will not be used here.

-If $X$ is a homotopy equivalent to $G$-finite $G$-CW complex with finite stabilizers, {then} the functor $\KKG(C_{0}(X),-)$ sends exact sequences in $\Fun(BG,\nCcat)$ to fibre sequences by a combination of \cite[Prop.
-1.25]{KKG} and \cite[Thm.
-1.29.5]{KKG}.
+If $X$ {is} homotopy equivalent to a $G$-finite $G$-CW complex with finite stabilizers, {then} the functor $\KKG(C_{0}(X),-)$ sends exact sequences in $\Fun(BG,\nCcat)$ to fibre sequences by a combination of \cite[Prop.\ 1.26]{KKG} and \cite[Thm.\ 1.32.5]{KKG}.
 The lower horizontal map in \eqref{feqwfewfefqewfefqewfqe} is induced by the functor $Q(H)\to \bQ^{(G)}_{\std}$ which just views $(H,\rho)$ as an object of $ \bQ^{(G)}_{\std}$.
 In order to show that it is an equivalence we consider the map of fibre sequences obtained by applying $\KK^{G}(C_{0}(X),-)$ to the map of exact sequences